A Control Function Framework for Mitigating Position Bias in Learning to Rank Systems: Conclusion

 \section{Conclusion}

 In this paper, we introduce a new control function-based method to correct for position bias in LTR systems.
-By incorporating the residual variation—which captures the unobserved ranking factors responsible for position bias—from the previous ranking process into current click model, we correct for that bias.
+We first estimate the system’s historical ranking process that produced the observed user feedback using query–item features.
+We then use the exogenous variation captured by the first stage ranking residuals, together with feature interaction terms, as control functions in the second stage model to account for position bias.
 Our method requires no propensity estimation or click model assumptions.
 It also avoids modifications to the ranker's loss function, making it applicable for bias correction with any state-of-the-art LTR method.
 Another innovation of this study is that we also propose a residual-based click debiasing approach for hyperparameter tuning in the absence of annotated validation data.
 Our evaluation shows that CFC outperforms state-of-the-art methods, while also being robust to varying levels of position bias severity and noisy clicks.
-The CFC method is flexible and can be extended to incorporate more biases encountered in LTR systems, such as selection bias and trust bias.
+Our CFC method is flexible and can be extended to incorporate more biases encountered in LTR systems, such as selection bias and trust bias.